ikcede/ts-bezier-easing-editor/README.md

 A Typescript implementation of a bezier editor for the CSS easing function with default styles resembling Da Vinci Resolve's workspace.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Todos

-* Add Storybook
 * Deploy package
 * Configure for extended Y coordinates
 * Add tests